tnhu/kanji/README.md

 Instances of non-shared components are free to communicate privately via namespacing mechanism.
 When a component is declared with a namespace, notifications sent intentionally to it must be postfixed by its namespace.

-Give an example ([play sample online](http://jsfiddle.net/tannhu/AzCdA/1/)), we have a Timer component listens to 'time:show' event like this:
+Give an example ([online](http://jsfiddle.net/tannhu/AzCdA/1/)), we have a Timer component listens to 'time:show' event like this:

 ``` js
 Class(Kanji, {